Available bsim boards

 The architecture, SOC and board components of Zephyr are replaced with simulation specific ones.

 The architecture (arch) is the Zephyr POSIX architecture layer.
-The SOC layer is the soc_inf layer.
+The SOC layer is inf_clock.
 And the board layer is dependent on the specific device we are simulating.

-The POSIX architecture provides an adaptation from the Zephyr arch API (which handles mostly the thread context switching) to the Linux kernel.
+The POSIX architecture provides an adaptation from the Zephyr arch API (which handles mostly the thread context switching) to the native simulator CPU thread emulation.
 See POSIX arch architecture

-The soc_inf layer provides the overall CPU “simulation” and the handling of control between the “CPU simulation” (Zephyr threads) and the HW models thread ( See Threading )
+The SOC inf_clock layer provides an adaptation to the native simulator CPU “simulation” and the handling of control between the “CPU simulation” (Zephyr threads) and the HW models thread ( See Threading ).

-The board layer provides all SOC/ IC specific content, including (or linking to) HW models, IRQ handling, busy wait API (see posix_busy_wait), and Zephyr’s printk backend.
-Note that in a normal Zephyr target interrupt handling and a custom busy wait would be provided by the SOC layer, but abusing Zephyr’s layering, and for the soc_inf layer to be generic, these were delegated to the board.
-The board layer also provides the
+The board layer provides all SOC/ IC specific content, including selecting the HW models which are built in the native simulator runner context, IRQ handling, busy wait API (see posix_busy_wait), and Zephyr’s printk backend.
+Note that in a normal Zephyr target interrupt handling and a custom busy wait would be provided by the SOC layer, but abusing Zephyr’s layering, and for the inf_clock layer to be generic, these were delegated to the board.
+The board layer provides other test specific functionality like bs_tests hooks, trace control, etc, and by means of the native simulator, provides the

-main()entry point for the linux program, command line argument handling, the overall time scheduling of the simulated device, and other test specific functionality like bs_tests hooks, trace control, etc. Note that the POSIX arch and soc_inf expect a set of APIs being provided by the board.
+main()entry point for the Linux program, command line argument handling, and the overall time scheduling of the simulated device.
+Note that the POSIX arch and inf_clock soc expect a set of APIs being provided by the board.
 This includes the busy wait API, a basic tracing API, the interrupt controller and interrupt handling APIs,

-All native and bsim boards share the same set of important limitations which are inherited from the POSIX arch and soc_inf design.
+All native and bsim boards share the same set of important limitations which are inherited from the POSIX arch and inf_clock design.

-Moreover in Architecture of HW models used for FW development and testing more details on the HW models and their scheduling are provided.
+Moreover in Architecture of HW models used for FW development and testing a general introduction to the babblesim HW models and their scheduling are provided.

 Simulated time in bsim boards is in principle fully decoupled from real wall-clock time.
 As described in POSIX arch architecture, simulated time is advanced as needed to the next scheduled HW event, and does not progress while the simulated CPU is executing code.